5 emerging trends shaping the future of B2B payments

 4Taking a trust-but-verify mentality

 Check fraud remains a top target for fraudsters.
-According to the AFP payments survey, 80% of organizations faced actual or attempted fraud in 2023—up 15% from the previous year.
-The Federal Reserve reports that check fraud up 50% from 2018 to 2023, yet 70% of organizations using checks have no immediate plans to stop.
+According to the AFP payments survey, 79% of organizations faced actual or attempted fraud in 2024.
+The Federal Reserve reports that about 62% of financial institutions report experiencing attempted or actual check fraud and that check-fraud losses rose by 5% between 2023 and 2024.

 "If you haven't had check fraud, then it's just a matter of time," warns Ribbens.
 "When you're doing something that we know tends to be a focus of fraudulent activity, we recommend you take some precautions.
 And there are effective precautions to take to avoid compromise of a payment."

-Businesses are doing that by adding multiple layers of security, many of which are bank-provided.
-Account validation services verify payment credentials and recipient information before transactions occur, while Positive Pay for checks and ACH can help catch unauthorized payments.
-Additional measures like dual authentication, IP whitelisting and integrated payables can create a more secure payment environment.
+Businesses are doing this by adding multiple layers of security, many of which are bank-provided.
+For example, account validation services verify payment credentials and recipient information before transactions occur, while Positive Pay for checks and ACH can help catch unauthorized payments.
+Additional measures—including dual authentication, IP whitelisting and integrated payables—can create a more secure payment environment.

-In the excerpt below, Ribbens discusses the growing prevalence of payment fraud and steps organizations can take to protect themselves, including implementing Positive Pay systems and strengthening account controls.
+In the excerpt below, Ribbens discusses the growing prevalence of payment fraud and steps organizations can take to protect themselves.
+This includes implementing Positive Pay systems, strengthening account controls, and leveraging account validation and address verification services, or AVS, tools where available.

 5Improving consumer and business collections